codeabovelab/haven-platform/doc/installation.md

 You have two way to add nodes: use agent which is docker container or use themore complex but agent-less configuration.

 _Simply way._ Run agent:
-copy start string from 'Admin' -> 'Get Agent Command'
+copy start string from 'Admin' -> 'Add node' -> 'Get Agent Command'

 ![agent](https://raw.githubusercontent.com/codeabovelab/haven-platform/master/doc/img/agent.png)
 start string example: